Swaran66/EcoSalinity/docs/source/Introduction.rst

 - numpy
 - matplotlib
 - seaborn
-- (add any other dependencies your project uses)

 These libraries contribute to data manipulation, numerical operations, and visualization, enhancing the efficiency and effectiveness of our analysis.